Dinner and dancing in Amsterdam

 Volkshotel: Canvas and Doka

 Volkshotel in Oost boasts not one but two dependable small dancefloors.
 Enjoy panoramic views from the top floor’s Canvas restaurant bar, as dining tables are cleared for a dancefloor every Friday and Saturday night, with resident DJs spinning funky global sounds.
-Or head downstairs to basement bar Doka, where DJs, artists, live bands and other creatives provide the early evening soundtrack as cocktails are slurped.
+Or head downstairs to the basement bar Doka, where DJs, artists, live bands and other creatives provide the early evening soundtrack as cocktails are slurped.
 In the late hours, the space transforms into an intimate, sweaty club that stays open until the sun comes up.
 Check the programme for visionary local talent and international guests spinning vinyl.

 For more of a sit-down musical experience, try one of the city’s many vinyl bars.